Material guide

 Care

-clean by hand with a soft sponge or cloth that does not damage the surface of the material (soap and water are enough)Benefits
+Clean by hand using a soft sponge or cloth that will not damage the surface of the material (soap and water is sufficient).
+Not machine washable or ironable.

 durable and strong material